 • Mechanisms that exist to allow teachers access to information about SEND pupils

-Additionally, parents must be given clear guidance to the means by which they can contribute to co-ordination, and how they can provide additional information when and if required.
+Additionally, parents must be given clear guidance to the means by which they can contribute to provision and how they can provide additional information when and if required.

 The Governing Body’s responsibilities to pupils with SEND include: